TimothyElems/Puffin/README.md

+# Puffin

-Puffin is a simple, distributed key-value store written in Go, designed to explore Go's concurrency, networking, and standard library features.
+Puffin is a simple, distributed key-value store written in Rust, designed to explore Rust's concurrency, networking, and safety features.
 Inspired by the loyal pair-bonding of Atlantic puffins, this project implements a TCP-based server that stores key-value pairs, handles concurrent client requests, persists data to disk, and supports basic leader-follower replication.

 Built over a weekend as a learning tool and portfolio piece for low-level, networking, and distributed systems development, Puffin has evolved into a production-capable system with enterprise features available under a commercial license.